On the hat guessing number of a planar graph class

-If $|V(G)| \leq 2$, implying that $G$ is a forest, we let all vertices of $G$ belong to $A$, and then all of the criteria hold.
+If $|V(G)| =2$, then again letting $A = V(G)$ satisfies the claim.
 Now, suppose that $|V(G)| \geq 3$, and let $uv \in E(G)$.
-We give $G$ an outerplanar drawing.
-Since the class of petunias is closed under taking subgraphs, we may add edges to $G$ until $G$ is an outerplanar triangulation, and doing so will not make our task any easier.
+We fix an outerplanar drawing of $G$.
 Since $G$ is an outerplanar triangulation, it follows that $G$ is $2$-connected, and hence $G$ contains a Hamiltonian cycle $C$ separating the outer face of $G$ from all other faces.

 We begin to construct our sets $A$ and $B$ as follows.
 We first add all vertices in $N[u]$ to $A$.
 Note that $N[u]$ induces a petunia in $G$.
 Now, let $t = \deg(u)$, and write $w_1$ and $w_t$ for the neighbors of $u$ via $C$, and assume without loss of generality that the neighbors of $u$, in clockwise order, are $w_1, w_2, \dots, w_t$.
 We observe that any given component $K$ of $G \setminus N[u]$ is separated from the rest of $G$ by two vertices of the form $w_i, w_{i+1}$, for some $1 \leq i \leq t-1$.
 We show an example of such a component $K$ in Figure \ref{fig:induction}.